See Swords into Plowshares (Isaiah 2:4 & Micah 4:3.).

 Matthew 5:9

 June 24, 1990 - "Silent Witness" Memorial, Gander Lake, Gander, Newfoundland (Canada).
-For 256 victims who died December 12, 1985, when Arrow Air Flight 1285 crashed while transporting Multinational Force Observers (MFO's) from the Sinai via Cairo to Ft.
+For 256 victims who died December 12, 1985, when Arrow Air Flight 1285 crashed while transporting Multinational Force Observers (MFO's) from the Sinai Peninsula (Egypt) via Cairo to Ft.
 Campbell, Kentucky (USA).
 Depicts an unarmed soldier holding the hands of two civilian children, each with an olive branch of peace.
 Plaque says, "Blessed are the peacemakers" (Matthew 5:9).
 Sculpted by Stephen Sheilds of Hopkinsville, KY (USA).

 Psalm 122:6